dataspecer/ds-wdoi/source/README.md

 <br>

 - Classes of instances:
-  - When looking into the data, we have noticed there are roughly 3 million classes that are simultaneously instance of a either protein, gene, and type of chemical entity.
+  - When looking into the data, we have noticed there are roughly 3 million classes that are simultaneously instance of a either protein (Q8054), gene (Q7187), and type of chemical entity (Q113145171), and a group of stereoisomers (Q59199015).
     - Their labels, descriptions, and aliases repeat a lot.
-  - We have decided to remove the classes that are simultaneously instances of protein, gene and chemical entity, while retaining the three classes.
+  - We have decided to remove the classes that are simultaneously instances of the above mentioned classes, but keeping the mentioned classes in the ontology.

 ### Properties